kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

 interpretation is permitted, implementations should aim to align their behavior with the described intent of these preferences as closely as possible.

-Implementations may support additional routing heuristics using values of the form `<domain>/<heuristicName>`.
-Heuristics without a domain prefix will be reserved for potential future standardization.

 NOTE: Implementations reserve the right to refine the behavior associated with any heuristic, including standard heuristics.
 This means the behavior enabled by values such as `Default` or `Close` might evolve over time, and some